I have been writing sporadically since I was 12 or so, mostly science fiction at first, then some poetry, essays, songs... I used

 So Much Happy

-One of my friends remarked, upon hearing of my new relationship with Laura, that I'd found my happy, and I really liked the sound of that.
-In early 2012, I decided I'd write a song for Laura to be
+One of my friends remarked, upon hearing of my new relationship in late 2011, that I'd found my happy, and I really liked the sound of that.
+In early 2012, I decided I'd write a song to be called "So Much

-called "So Much Happy," and started putting together a little of the music, but the real impetus to finish both the music and the lyrics, and get the tune recorded, was our impending six-month
+Happy," and started putting together a little of the music, but the real impetus to finish both the music and the lyrics, and get the tune recorded, was our impending six-month anniversary.
+This song was

 Another unhappy song, written about a month after "Christmas Lonely."
 Unlike that one, though, the music here isn't especially cheerful at all.
-Hmmm, the titles both sound like they were written
+Hmmm, the titles both sound like written by Yoda they